mqlight/nodejs-mqlight/README.md

 API module.
 This can be installed from http://nodejs.org/download/, or by using your operating system's package manager.

-The following are the currently supported platform architectures:

-* 64-bit or 32-bit runtime on Windows (x64 or x86)
-* 64-bit runtime on Linux (x64)
-* 64-bit runtime on Mac OS X (x64)

-You will receive an error if you attempt to use any other combination.

 ### Usage

 Install using npm: